Current business situation

-Sweden’s trade and investment body has establishment guides for those considering setting up a business.
+Business Sweden has information for those considering setting up a business.

 Banking and finance

-In December 2013, Sweden had a total of 118 banks and the financial sector is one of the most important growth industries.
-The four largest banks, account for 75 per cent of the total market:
+Sweden has over 100 banks and the financial sector is one of the most important growth industries.
+The four largest banks account for 75 per cent of the total market: